toddbranch/ECE382/labs/lab6/index.md

 ## A Functionality

-Use input capture to count PWM periods instead of `_delay_cycles()` to determine the length of your movement elements.
+Use interrupts to count PWM periods instead of `_delay_cycles()` to determine the length of your movement elements.

 You can use a dedicated PWM signal for timing - this is probably the easiest approach.